-- · All modules must use 3.3-Volt unbuffered RAM - All modules should have the same operating speed, e.g. 60ns (nanoseconds) - Do not install any module larger than 32MB in DIMM1
+- All modules must be 3.3-Volt - All modules should have the same operating speed, e.g. 60ns (nanoseconds) - DIMM3 can not install any module larger than 32MB

 Other than these requirements, there is no limitation on the variety of combinations, so they are not listed here.
 We recommend using one type of DRAM, either EDO or Synchronous.
 SDRAM is faster than EDO.